 Rosaria: So it was not a showy thing.
-You know, in counterfeit hospitality also known as entertainment, you know, it’s a big deal that your dishes match.
+You know, in counterfeit hospitality, also known as entertainment, it’s a big deal that your dishes match.
 It’s a big deal that there’s no cat hair on the couch.

-Rosaria: I mean, if you want people to look at you and say, “You are so good at this,” then, you know what?
-I’d say that sinful.
-You want people to not look at you at all.
-They want to see your home as a bridge to the Gospel itself.
+Rosaria: I mean, if you want people to look at you and say, “You are so good at this!” then you know what?
+I’d say that’s sinful.
+You want people to not look at you at all, but they want to see your home as a bridge to the gospel itself.

 Jim: Well, that truly is a problem.
 Perfectionism will drive you in that direction.
-What I want to get back to, though, is that that idea of counterfeit hospitality.
-You shared a story in your book that caught my attention.
+What I want to get back to, though, is that idea of counterfeit hospitality.
+You share a story in your book that caught my attention.

-Rosaria: Yeah.
-Oh, no. No. Absolutely.
+Rosaria: Yeah, oh no, no. Absolutely.

 Jim: You’re on display.

-But anyway, we’re going to, you know?
-Fly with me here!
+But anyway, we’re going to.
+You know, fly with me here.
 They thought it was showy.
 They thought it was ostentatious.
 We gave our van away to a family that had traveled internationally to study at a nearby seminary.
-And, you know, they really just – they’re from the Netherlands.
-They thought – you know, he thought he was going to put his pregnant wife and two small children on the back of a bike and drive, you know, pedal on a highway and get to school.
+And, you know, they really just, they’re from the Netherlands.
+They thought, he thought he was going to put his pregnant wife and two small children on the back of a bike and drive, you know, pedal on a highway and get to school.
 And we just felt like they were going to die.

-Jim: But what…
+Jim: But what?

-Rosaria: It was all too much.
-And so, yeah.
-So they were just – they were very upset with us.
+Rosaria: And so, yeah, so they were just, they were very upset with us.

-Jim: And what was their point, I mean, to say, “We only have two chairs”?
+Jim: And what was their point, I mean, to say we only have two chairs?

-And instead of, like, peeling potatoes and caring for foster babies and picking up neighbor kids at the bus stop, they’re doing very important things with their very important degrees.
+And instead of like peeling potatoes and caring for foster babies and picking up neighbor kids at the bus stop, they’re doing very important things with their very important degrees.
 And they didn’t like the fact that that’s not my calling.

-Rosaria: I’m not intending to.
+Rosaria: Yeah.
+I’m not intending to.

-Jim: No. I know.
+Jim: No, I know.

-Rosaria: …This was also a family that wasn’t keen on the kind of, um, what they consider to be risky adoptions we were engaging in, too.
+Rosaria: I will tell you.
+This was also a family that wasn’t keen on the kind of, um, what they considered to be risky adoptions we were engaging in, too.
 I mean, this was a family with some issues.

-Jim: Well, let me – let me pull it from the other side.
+Jim: Well, let me, let me pull it from the other side.

 Jim: Is it reasonable to have some boundaries?